-You won’t find a more versatile lure than soft plastic worms for bass fishing.
+Plastic worms are one of the most versatile lures for bass fishing.
 There are a huge amount of styles, shapes and colors.
-In fact there are so many options it can be overwhelming.
+In fact there are so many plastic worm options it can be overwhelming.
 Add to that the amount of ways there are to rig soft plastic worms and your choices for planning your assault on unsuspecting bass is nearly endless.

 Let's break them down to cut down on the clutter and give you a guide for using them to target your next lunker.